An arcade inspired RPG strategy game for the iPhone.

 Angry Birds.
 I feel like I know so much about the plight of those birds through a few barely animated cutscenes, some engaging gameplay and great sound that displays character.
 Think about my experience as a gamer on the go using this app, it's very easy to sit through story before things get fun.

 Steve Krug wrote a famous web usability book called Don't Make Me Think which I read not too long ago.
 In this book he mentions the concept of a 'Reservoir of Good Will'.
 In simplest terms, it is like a bucket of water that represents our attention span.
 Every time the we get irritated, some water spills out of our bucket.
 When our bucket of water is empty, we are sufficiently pissed enough off to leave, delete or, worse yet, rate poorly.

 Nothing spills my 'Reservoir of Good Will' quite like a text-heavy, elongated and non-skippable story.

 We've got limited time to be convinced it is worth sticking around when we pick up new mobile games.
 In my opinion, something fun or awe inspiring needs to happen within the first minute of opening the app.
 If a heavy story is going to take up more than that minute, it probably needs a skip option.
 Log the meeting minutes in a journal for me to look up at my convenience.

 Updates that add new dynamics and difficulty

-This is an important key that iPhone RPGs lack.
+This is an important key that iPhone RPGs and tower defense games lack.
 Some of the most successful iPhone games historically have updated relatively often with new content for free.
 Secondly, the new content features improved and increasingly difficult challenges.
 Angry Birds, Cut The Rope and Trainyard are probably my favourite three examples.
 It keeps the game fresh and gives opportunity for the developers to incorporate new ideas and respond to feedback.

 Quick response to community / Strong feedback gathering